 For 30 years, Look Good Feel Better Australia has provided free programs to teach techniques to help more than 150,000 people with cancer manage the appearance-related side-effects of cancer treatment.
 The program has served more than 2 million people globally across its network of affiliates in 27 countries.

 This year’s global survey results are remarkably consistent when compared to previous years.
 Together, they underscore the profound impact of the Look Good Feel Better program to restore confidence and to consistently deliver a valuable service to women experiencing side-effects of cancer treatment.

-- Slightly more than half (52%) of survey participants reported feeling very or somewhat confident in their appearance before attending a Look Good Feel Better workshop.
-That number increased by 78 percent, to nearly 94 percent following workshop participation.
+- In 2018/19 just 50 percent of survey respondents reported feeling very or somewhat confident in their appearance before attending a workshop.
+That increased to 92 percent following workshop participation.

 - This year 95 percent of respondents appreciated what they learned, and 96 percent found value in the program to improve self-image.

 - 97 percent of this year’s respondents found support through the Look Good Feel Better experience.

 - 98 percent of this year’s respondents would recommend Look Good Feel Better to other women with cancer.

 For more information, please visit the Look Good Feel Better US site - lookgoodfeelbetter.org/worldcancerday